Doris Fleeson: Washington career

-Fleeson and her husband, fellow Daily News reporter John O'Donnell, moved to Washington D.C. to work on at Daily News' Washington Bureau in 1930.
+Fleeson and her husband, fellow Daily News reporter John O'Donnell, moved to Washington D.C. to work on at the Daily News's Washington bureau in 1930.
 They started a column together called "Capital Stuff" in 1933 that was published until their divorce in 1942.
 She left the Daily News in 1943 to be a war correspondent for Woman's Home Companion.
 She reported from France and Italy during the war before returning to Washington to write a political column for the Boston Globe and Washington Evening Star.
 In 1945, the column was picked up by the Bell Syndicate and distributed across the country.
 At its height in 1960, her column ran in about 100 newspapers.